100 SE 2nd Street

 Provide a simple-to-use interface that was able to integrate the existing JCI systems

-Operating 2 seperate building automation systems that were difficult to navigate
+Operating 2 separate building automation systems that were difficult to navigate

 At 47 stories tall and over one million square feet of space, Miami Tower is one of the most prominent buildings in downtown Miami.